pwsafe/pwsafe/README.LINUX.md

 ## Installation on Debian or Ubuntu

-passwordsafe is available as package (https://packages.debian.org/buster/passwordsafe).
+PasswordSafe is available as package (https://packages.debian.org/stable/passwordsafe).
 To install it just use the following command.
-For Debian stable there are newer versions found in the backports (\*-backports).

 ```
 $ sudo apt install passwordsafe